innovation-first/paradox-innovation/content/posts/duckdb/index.md

 One of the major advancements in modern data architectures is the decoupling of storage and compute.
 Increasing storage capacity by tenfold rarely means you need to increase compute capacity by tenfold as well.

-Among BigQuery customers who paid more than $1,000 per year, 90% of queries were under 100MB, and 99% were under 10GB.
+Among BigQuery customers who paid more than $1,000 per year, **90% of queries were under 100MB, and 99% were under 10GB**.
 Additionally, observations show that clients with moderate data sizes occasionally run large queries, whereas clients with enormous data volumes rarely perform large queries.

 This indicates that with good analytical practices, there's almost never a need to query enormous volumes of data.
 Large queries often come from less data-driven organizations that panic and generate reports at the last minute, querying a week or even a month's worth of data.

 ![IMAGE ALTERNATIVE TEXT](big_querying.png#center)

-All these points are usage observations that suggest that, based on the experience of recent years, almost no one needs to query on the order of several terabytes.
+All these points are usage observations that suggest that, based on the experience of recent years, **almost no one needs to query on the order of several terabytes**.
 However, there are also technical reasons why big data is dead.

 #### Yesterday big data is no longer big data